mia-platform/documentation/docs/development_suite/deploy/pipeline-based/configure-azure-pipelines.md

 Let's analyse each section of the above template:
 - `trigger: "none"`
-This field let's you decide when the pipeline should automatically starts.
+This field lets you decide when the pipeline should automatically start.
 If you want the pipeline to start automatically upon a commit operation on certain branches, you have to update the field as follows:
 ```yaml
 trigger:
   branches: